Respiratory Therapist Salary in Washington (2026)

 Which Washington metro pays RTs the most?

-The Seattle-Tacoma-Bellevue metro leads at $96,800 mean annual (BLS May 2024), roughly 9% above the Washington state mean.
+The Seattle-Tacoma-Bellevue metro leads at $103,200 mean annual (BLS OEWS May 2025), roughly 3% above the Washington state mean.
 Seattle Children's Hospital and UW Medicine are known for above-average RT compensation and strong specialty credential support.

 Does Washington require the RRT credential?